-6.6 Stack Pointer
+4.6 Stack Pointer

 The Stack is mainly used for storing temporary data, for storing local variables and for storing return addresses after interrupts and subroutine calls.
-Note that the Stack is implemented as growing from higher to lower memory locations.
 The Stack Pointer Register always points to the top of the Stack.
-The Stack Pointer points to the data SRAM Stack area where the Subroutine and Interrupt Stacks are located.
-A Stack PUSH command will decrease the Stack Pointer.
+Note that the Stack is implemented as growing from higher memory locations to lower memory locations.
+This implies that a Stack PUSH command decreases the Stack Pointer.